 Despite what you might think, the project you’re working on with your teammates doesn't need to be completed.
 Admissions committees are interested in viewing your teamwork and communication skills first-hand.
 They aren't checking to see how fast you complete the assigned project.

 Most candidates make the mistake of thinking they need to rush to complete all the tasks.
 This is not the case.
-It’s more important to demonstrate your ability to communicate clearly and effectively than it is to complete the task at hand.
+It’s more important to demonstrate your ability to communicate clearly and effectively than to complete the task.

-Admissions committees want to see how you go about day-to-day life and what your personality is like outside of the field, which should be taken into consideration during your multiple mini interview preparation.
+Admissions committees want to see how you go about daily life and what your personality is like outside of the field, which you should consider during your multiple mini interview preparation.

 The best way to prepare yourself for this situation is to use your two minutes to think about when you've had to make tough decisions in your life.

-These acting questions tend to be extremely hard because the scenario puts you in difficult positions.
-For example, you could be faced with dealing with a situation such as this:
+These acting questions tend to be some of the hardest MMI questions because the scenario puts you in difficult positions.
+For example, you could be faced with dealing with a situation such as this MMI acting scenario example:

 You must be sure that you are respecting others' values while holding high moral standards yourself.
 Make sure your ethics are up to date before heading into an MMI.
 This brings us to the last type of question set that will be presented.